 • 2022-today Senior AI Researcher at Ipazia SpA, Milan, Italy.
-Research and engineering on modern AI systems, with a focus on translating mathematically grounded ideas into reliable methods, reusable software, and collaborative research directions.
+Research and engineering on modern AI systems, with a focus on translating mathematically grounded ideas into methods and software that can stand up to use.
+The role moves between hypothesis formation, model evaluation, scientific communication, and day-to-day decisions under uncertainty.

 • 2020-2022 Senior analyst/data scientist at Prometeia, Milan, Italy.
 Data science, distributed computing (Spark), anti-money laundering.
-Worked in large cross-functional teams on high-impact finance projects, aligning technical work with stakeholder needs and operational constraints.
+Worked in large cross-functional teams on finance projects, aligning technical work with stakeholder needs, risk constraints, and operational delivery.

-• 2019 PostDoc in Statistical Physis for complex networks analysis in neuroscience.
+• 2019 PostDoc in Statistical Physics for complex networks analysis in neuroscience.

 • 2017 Phd in Applied Physics (Nanoscience and advanced technologies), University of Verona, Italy.
 Thesis title: “Community detection in the modular structure of brain functional connectivity networks”.